 Non-Investment Grade Securities.
-The Fund may make unlimited investments in securities rated below investment grade by recognized statistical rating agencies or unrated securities of comparable quality, including securities of issuers in default, which are likely to have the lowest rating.
-However, the Fund does not expect these investments to exceed 10% of its total assets.
-These securities, which may be preferred shares or debt, are predominantly speculative and involve major risk exposure to adverse conditions.
-Securities that are rated lower than "BBB" by S&P, or lower than "Baa" by Moody's or unrated securities considered by the Investment Adviser to be of comparable quality, are commonly referred to in the financial press as "junk bonds" or "high yield" securities.
+The Fund may invest in below investment-grade debt securities, also known as high-yield fixed income securities.
+These securities, which may be preferred stock or debt, are predominantly speculative and involve major risk exposure to adverse conditions.
+Debt securities that are rated lower than "BBB" by S&P or lower than "Baa" by Moody's (or unrated debt securities considered by the Investment Adviser to be of comparable quality) are referred to in the financial press as "junk bonds" or "high yield" securities.

-Generally, such non-investment grade securities and unrated securities of comparable quality offer a higher current yield than is offered by higher rated securities, but also (i) will likely have some quality and protective characteristics that, in the judgment of the rating organizations, are outweighed by large uncertainties or major risk exposures to adverse conditions and (ii) are predominantly speculative with respect to the issuer's capacity to pay interest and repay principal in accordance with the terms of the obligation.
+Generally, such non-investment grade securities and unrated securities of comparable quality offer a higher current yield than is offered by higher rated securities, but also (i) will likely have some quality and protective characteristics that, in the judgment of the rating organizations, are outweighed by large uncertainties or major risk exposures to adverse conditions, and (ii) are predominantly speculative with respect to the issuer's capacity to pay interest and repay principal in accordance with the terms of the obligation.
 The market values of certain of these securities also tend to be more sensitive to individual corporate developments and changes in economic conditions than higher quality securities.
-In addition, such non-investment grade securities generally present a higher degree of credit risk.
+In addition, such non-investment grade securities and comparable unrated securities generally present a higher degree of credit risk.
 The risk of loss due to default by these issuers is significantly greater because such non-investment grade securities and unrated securities of comparable quality generally are unsecured and frequently are subordinated to the prior payment of senior indebtedness.
 In light of these risks, the Investment Adviser, in evaluating the creditworthiness of an issue, whether rated or unrated, will take various factors into consideration, which may include, as applicable, the issuer's operating history, financial resources and its sensitivity to economic conditions and trends, the market support for the facility financed by the issue, the perceived ability and integrity of the issuer's management and regulatory matters.

-In addition, the market value of non-investment grade securities is more volatile than that of higher quality securities, and the markets in which such non-investment grade or unrated securities are traded are more limited than those in which higher rated securities are traded.
+In addition, the market value of non-investment grade securities is more volatile than that of higher quality securities, and the markets in which such lower rated or unrated securities are traded are more limited than those in which higher rated securities are traded.
 The existence of limited markets may make it more difficult for the Fund to obtain accurate market quotations for purposes of valuing its portfolio and calculating its net asset value.
 Moreover, the lack of a liquid trading market may restrict the availability of securities for the Fund to purchase and may also have the effect of limiting the ability of the Fund to sell securities at their fair value in order to respond to changes in the economy or the financial markets.